rhaney91/aws-scaling-threat-detection-workshop/docs/04-forensic-export.md

 Next, go to the Snapshots menu on the left hand side.
 You'll see the two forensic snapshots listed:

 Select the first snapshot, and go to Actions -> Modify Permissions.
 In this section, enter the AWS account number of your partner's account.
 Repeat this process for the second snapshot.
+After you and your partner have completed this section, you should be able to refresh the Snapshots screen and see your partner's shared snapshots.
+In this scenario, the source account still owns the snapshot, and can choose to stop sharing or delete the snapshot at will.
+Since this is part of a forensic investigation, we're going to copy the shared snapshot in to your account, the forensics account, so that there is a perminant record.